 Next face-to-face training

-The next face-to-face training of the EURORDIS Summer School will take place 10-14 June 2019, in Barcelona.
+The face-to-face training of the EURORDIS Summer School took place 10-14 June 2019, in Barcelona.
 The next face-to-face training will take place in June 2020.
 Applications will be launched in the autumn.

 Ahead of the face-to-face training in Barcelona, participants are invited to take part in a pre-training course and complete the online modules listed below.